zhiyuanc1718/css-selectors/README.md

 If you look at the code in `index.html`, the `img` tag for the emerald has the class `emerald` defined, instead of an ID.
 We want to use that class as our CSS selector to move the emerald into the chest.
 Remember that classes can be used repeatedly in our code, so this would come in handy if there were several emeralds on the beach.
 We're just getting used to writing different selectors right now, so we're only going to have one emerald.

-In `css/gems.css`, you'll want to replace the text `/*selector for emerald goes here */` with the CSS selector, `.emerald`.
-The `.` tells CSS we're selecting a class.
+In `css/gems.css`, you'll want to replace the text `/*selector for emerald goes here */` with the correct CSS selector that would select all elements in the `emerald` class.
 This selector is telling our CSS to find the content with the class `emerald` and to apply the specific styling to that image.

 Save the changes to `css/gems.css` and refresh in the browser.
 Emerald done. &#10003;